alvarotrigo/react-fullpage/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import 'fullpage.js/vendors/scrolloverflow' // Optional.
 When using scrollOverflow:true

-import './fullpage.scrollHorizontally.min' // Optional.
-When using fullpage extensions import ReactFullpage from '@fullpage/react-fullpage';
+// Optional.
+When using fullpage extensions
+//import './fullpage.scrollHorizontally.min'

+import ReactFullpage from '@fullpage/react-fullpage';